Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <td>Platform Binding Secret</td>
 <td>BinaryNumber8</td>
 <td>64</td>
-<td>The Platform Binding Secret data object holds the shared secret used during the handshake key agreement as part of the OPTIGA™ Shielded Connection protocol.
+<td>The Platform Binding Secret data object holds the shared secret used during the handshake key agreement as part of the OPTIGA™ Trust M Shielded Connection protocol.
 It shall be 64 bytes and LcsO set to operational (op) and access condition set to CHA = NEV and RD = NEV.</td>
 </tr>
 <tr class="even">
 <td>Counter</td>